 This can be done by standing in a door frame and placing the forearms of each arm on each side of the frame with the shoulders at 90 degrees and the elbows at 90 degrees like an “I surrender” kind of position!

-In this position, while standing with a scissor stance one foot in front of the other, you can lunge forward through the door with the chest, not the head (keep the head back over the top of the body, do not lean further forward), to feel the pull in the chest, front of the shoulders and maybe the upper arm.
+In this position, while standing with a scissor stance one foot in front of the other, you can lunge forward through the door with the chest, not the head (keep the head back over the top of the Healthy Body, do not lean further forward), to feel the pull in the chest, front of the shoulders and maybe the upper arm.

 Having good awareness of how you are sitting and moving during the day while occasionally but frequently using tools like the wall check and the door frame stretch can help combat poor posture that leads to the hunchback.